OmarCastro/its-i18n/CONTRIBUTING.md

 features, but no breaking changes.
 We should be able to release a new minor version from the tip of main at any time

-## Bugs
+## Issues

-### Where to Find Known Issues

- We are using GitHub Issues for our public bugs.
+ We are using GitHub Issues for our bugs.
 We keep a close eye on this and try to make it clear when we have an internal fix in progress.
-Before filing a new task, try to make sure your problem doesn’t already exist.
+Before filing a new task, try to make sure your problem does not already exist.

 ## Contribution Prerequisites